5 Medical Reception Best Practices

 Although this medical reception best practice seems simple, accuracy is vital.
 When gathering new customer information, always confirm it, especially if they call through the phone.
 Confirming prevents miscommunication with important information.
 Some of the most vital information to confirm is as follows.

-• Home and billing addresses: without these, invoicing can be difficult.
+• Home and billing addresses: with these, invoicing can be easier.

 • Insurance information: If your receptionist transposes even one number wrong, it can set back getting paid by months.